 Murray Renton is an arts practitioner with experience working with diverse groups of people in creative settings, including children, young people and young adults with learning difficulties.

-As part of the Youth Arts Residencies, Trash to Treasure aims to bring together local young people to work together on a fun project centred around using recycled objects and materials, to encourage creative thinking and learning and inspire the young people taking part to reimagine and reuse objects in their day to day lives.
+As part of the Youth Arts Residencies, Trash to Treasure aims to bring together local children (ages 5-12+) together to work together on a fun project centred around using recycled objects and materials, to encourage creative thinking and learning and inspire the children and young people taking part to reimagine and reuse objects in their day to day lives.

-Project: PLANTS & PLACE: A plant, ink and dye club for girls & young women
+Project: PLANTS & PLACE: A plant, ink and dye club for young women (and their children)

 Kate Temple is a visual artist, performance maker and educator based in Scotland.